 The Women in Golf Charter intends to inspire an industry-wide commitment to developing a more inclusive culture within golf around the world and enable more women and girls to flourish and maximise their potential at all levels of the sport.
 More than 240 clubs in Scotland have now committed to the Charter and we’re looking for even more.

 Adoption of the Charter requires national associations, clubs and other golf bodies to build on and develop initiatives which will focus on encouraging more women and girls to play golf and stay within the sport as members of clubs, while also empowering women to enjoy successful careers working within the golf industry.

-To pledge your commitment to the Charter please complete the registration form below.
+To pledge your commitment to the Charter please complete the registration form here.

-Once your commitments have been selected you should now complete the following:
+Once your commitments have been selected you should now:

 As part of our commitment to the Women in Golf Charter, we are pleased to provide clubs with guidance on recommendations for changes required to deliver equality of membership.
-Please click on the link to download our updated advice note, with additional support available via your Regional Club Development Officer.
+Please click on the link to download our updated advice note.

 Scottish Golf, the governing body for golf in Scotland, is proud to have signed The R&A ‘Women in Golf Charter’ and pledge our support to work towards its goals, together with our clubs, golfers, stakeholders and partners.